Yandex Cloud

 • Select Network ID format.

-• Specify Subnet (subnet of the network where the cluster is located).
+• Specify Subnet (subnet of the network hosting the cluster).

-• (Optional) Enable Public access for online access to subcluster hosts.
+• Optionally, enable Public access for online access to subcluster hosts.

 Tip

-You can delete data processing subclusters and recreate them with the relevant setting value.
+You can delete data processing subclusters and recreate them with the required configuration.

 6. Click Add subcluster.